microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will enable automatic enrollment of hybrid Azure AD devices into Intune.

-1. Within the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the following URL in a tab.
+1. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the following URL in a tab.

     ```
     https://endpoint.microsoft.com